masbahnana/Community-work/README_EN_US.md

 In love with cats, pizza, beer and her husband. :D

-*Note: remember I am an autistic person with hearing impairment*
+*Note: remember I am an autistic person*

 ## Photos